learningequality/studio/README.md

     make devserver

-Alternatively, you can run `pipenv run make devserver` or `yarn make devserver` This will start any of the required services (e.g. postgres, redis, minio) that are not already running.
+Alternatively, you can run `pipenv run make devserver` or `yarn run devserver` This will start any of the required services (e.g. postgres, redis, minio) that are not already running.

 Once you see the following output in your terminal, the server is ready: